rtmigo/xrandom_dart/README.md

 ```

 In addition, they have a `next()` method that returns an `int` with no range restrictions.
 For some
-algorithms this is a 32-bit number, for another 64-bit number.
+algorithms this is a 32-bit number, for another a 64-bit number.

 ## Classes